 ||The dog came almost immediately when he called.

 To be able to distinguish between an adjective and an adverb does help as the following show.
 Most adverbs end in -ly.
 Only a few words ending in -ly are adjective.

 The word certain is an adjective; certainly is an adverb.

-- Incorrect: Not smoking has certain made a real difference.
+- Incorrect: Not smoking has certain made a real difference to him.

-- Correct: Not smoking has certainly made a real difference.
+- Correct: Not smoking has certainly made a real difference to him.

 (Certainly is an adverb and it modifies the verb made.)

 - Incorrect: Are you quite certainly about what happened?